ootidea/result-type-ts/README.md

 # ts-result-type
-`ts-result-type` is a TypeScript library for the `Result<T, E>` type, which is supported in modern languages like Rust, Swift, Kotlin, etc.
+`ts-result-type` is a TypeScript library for the `Result<T, E>` type, which is supported in modern languages like Rust, Swift, Kotlin.

+This library provides a sophisticated set of utilities about Result type.

 ## API